rahuldaware/ab-testing/README.md

 The hypothesis is that Udacity will be able reduce the number of frustrated students that leave courses mid-way thereby getting a negative feeling about Udacity and also wasting coaches' time.
 The unit of diversion would be user ids when they register for introductory course.

 Invariant Metrics: Number of users enroll in introductory free course.
+It is also worth noting that that cookie and click based metrics are not compatible with post-enrollment experiments.
+Hence, I have not chosen them here.
+The number of users would be a sufficient metric in to reach the experiment, one must have a user id.

 Evaluation Metrics:
 Net Conversion : The net conversion would remain low as the number of students who pass the introductory course would be less and lesser will be the students who actually pay for further courses.